 Can I still satisfy the English language condition if my test scores are below the minimum requirements?

-If you have obtained a language test result within the past two years which is no more than 0.5 IELTS points lower overall, and no more than 1 IELTS point lower than the overall score in any of the four components (reading, writing, speaking, listening) than the Standard or Higher level, the online pre-sessional English course could be used to meet your English language condition.
+If you have obtained a language test result within the past two years which is no more than 0.5 IELTS points lower than the minimum overall score, and no more than 1 IELTS point lower than the minimum overall score in any of the four components (reading, writing, speaking, listening) as per the Standard or Higher level, the online pre-sessional English course could be used to meet your English language condition.
 This six-week intensive programme, which is offered by the Oxford Language Centre, will develop in international students the necessary level of academic English literacy to function effectively in an English-speaking university environment.

 The minimum scores required to enrol on the pre-sessional English Course are shown in the table below.